top of page

 His proudest teaching experiences include:

 Teaching weekly writing and poetry workshops with different older adult communities in New York City (through organizations including Dorot, the New York Public Library, and seniors' residences such as Atria West 86th and Brookdale Battery Park)

 Co-designing and teaching a creative arts curriculum to 120 students in rural Nepal

 Teaching weekend-long poetry courses to young adults in Morocco

 Teaching a course on audio storytelling and social justice to students in New York City

-Though he most frequently leads his workshops at high schools, universities and seniors' residences, he has also led sessions for groups as varied as a non-profit that serves the blind, a startup that designs learning experiences, and a community youth court.
+Though he most frequently leads his workshops at seniors' residences, universities and high-schools, he has also led sessions for groups as varied as a non-profit that serves the blind, a startup that designs learning experiences, and a community youth court.

 He strongly believes that all types of organizations can benefit from story-sharing sessions, and strives to work with as diverse a range of partners as possible, with the hopes to one day lead workshops that bring together communities who normally would not intersect.